 Sport and recreation in Canada is not charitable.
-Registration fees (which cover facility rental, team equipment, coaching, administration, etc.) and personal equipment are therefore the financial responsibility of the participant.
+Registration fees (which cover facility rental, team equipment, coaching, administration, etc.) and personal equipment are the financial responsibility of the participant.

-Parents should be aware that as the amount of personal equipment increases and/or specialized facilities (arenas, aquatic facilities, etc.) are required for a sport, then the personal expense for the sport increases.
+Parents should be aware that as the amount of personal equipment increases and/or specialized facilities (arenas, aquatic facilities, etc.) are required for an activity, then the cost increases.

 Individual organizations may offer assistance with fees and equipment as well as their own fundraising opportunities that can reduce the cost of participation.
 Inquiries should be made to the organization of your choice regarding assistance for your child to participate and/or fundraising opportunities to decrease fees.

 Low income families may be eligible for assistance through the organizations identified below.
-Generally, if you qualify for any one of the opportunities, then you qualify for all.
+Generally, if you qualify for any one of the opportunities, you qualify for all.

 Financial Assistance for Registration Fees